dhykac/dhykac/README.md

 ### Hi there!
 I'm Dhyka 👋

-I'm Supply Chain enthusiast from Indonesia who currently fall in love with Data Science.
+I'm Supply Chain enthusiast from Indonesia who fall in love with Data Science.

 - 🔭 I’m currently being a part of Hypefast as Warehouse Operations Supervisor and previously i'm working as Inventory Control at Coca-Cola Europacific Partner Indonesia.
 - 🌱 Particularly fan of Logistic, Distribution, and Warehousing things.
 Feel free if you have any topic to discuss about.